 - Olive Oil: Use whatever variety you have on hand - extra virgin olive oil isn't essential here.

-How do you know if tuna is fresh enough to serve rare or raw?
+Is your tuna steak ok to serve rare or raw?

-It can be intimidating to serve raw or rare tuna at home.
-How do you know if your fish is fresh enough?
-It's an important question and one that isn't regulated by the FDA, despite grocery store signage claiming 'sushi grade' or 'sashimi grade' (here is a great article if you want to read about this in depth).
-It's key to buy from a reputable fishmonger and here are some things to look for:
+You might be concerned about serving raw or rare tuna at home, not knowing if it’s fresh enough.
+It’s an important concern and one that isn’t regulated by the FDA, despite grocery store signage claiming ‘sushi grade’ or ‘sashimi grade’ (here is a great article if you want to read about this in-depth).
+However, you can find fresh, high-quality fish to serve at home, and it’s easier than you might think.
+It’s key to buy from a reputable fishmonger and here are some things to look for:

-- Deeply red or pink tuna steaks (not brown) that are moist, shiny, and nearly translucent, particularly if you plan to serve it rare or raw (as in this Tuna Tartare).
-(Ideally your fishmonger will cut fresh steaks to order from a whole loin.)
+- Deeply red or pink tuna steaks (not brown) that are moist, shiny, and nearly translucent, particularly if you plan to serve it rare or raw (as in this Tuna Tartare or Ahi Tuna Salad).
+Avoid tuna with discoloration, or that looks soft and mushy.

 - Tuna steaks should smell of fresh sea-air; avoid those with a fishy odor.

-Grill tuna steaks over high heat to keep the center rare while achieving beautiful sear marks.
+- Grill hot and fast: Grill steaks over high heat to keep the center rare while achieving beautiful sear marks.

-If you prefer your tuna steaks well done, you'll need to grill them for an additional 2 to 3 minutes per side.
+- Adjust for doneness: If you prefer your tuna steaks well done, just grill them for an additional 2 to 3 minutes per side.

 More Grilled Fish and Seafood